 Cancellation and Abandonment cover provides some protection against cancellation due to extreme weather conditions, but only in situations where it would be dangerous to proceed.

 Any trailers should be preferably kept in a locked garage/compound and valuables removed when not in use.
 However, providing they are secured with a wheel lock then they can be added to the insurance policy.
 Please note that no cover is provided whilst the trailer is being towed, as this should fall to the motor insurance of the vehicle towing the trailer.

 Some Making Music members use dance as part of their musical activities and the question has recently been raised as to how much dance is acceptable to qualify for our insurance cover – since the charitable aims of the organisation are to support those who perform and promote music.
 Our Insurers have always accepted that dance is a part of some musical activities but what is the golden rule?
 The rule is that dance should be incidental or complementary to the musical activity and that the dancing element should not be the main focus of your activity.
 If it is then you would be better served by a policy designed for dance groups.

-No, there are no upper or lower age restrictions on our insurance.
-All members of your group and audience will be covered no matter how young or old they are.
+For all other sections of the policy all members of your group and audience will be covered no matter how young or old they are.

 The policy provides cover for activities carried out by First Aiders and ‘Good Samaritan’ acts where an honest and reasonable attempt to help has been made.
 This includes the use of defibrillators.

 You can find your documents by logging in to your account and visiting your dashboard.
 If you have purchased custom cover, there may be a 24 hour delay before these are posted.